imnuvi/CheatBook/vim/learnt.md

 shift + 8 - or * - find next declaration

+general operations:
+:g/^$/d - deletes all empty lines ( explanation: :g matches all lines with a regex and performs the normal mode action in the last part on each match )
+:s/\s\+$//e - trims white spaces from the end of lines ( regex ops \s is space \+ is one or more and $ is end of line anchor. e just suppresses error messages )

 on mac :
 :%w !pbcopy - copies the current visual selection to clipboard

 Vim Clipboard